katedebethune/p2/README.md

 # Outside Code
 1. Wordlist was pulled from the bash copy of Webster's Dictionary <br />
 found at /usr/share/dict/words.
-I selected all of the five letter words <br />
+I selected all of the four letter words <br />
 in the dictionary using the command grep '^[a-z][a-z][a-z][a-z]$'